-This section of The Act requires Council to prepare, approve and comply with a Procurement policy encompassing the principles, processes and procedures applied to all purchases of goods, services and works by Council.
+This section of The Act requires Council to prepare, approve and comply with its Procurement Policy encompassing the principles, processes and procedures applied to all purchases of goods, services and works by Council.

-This policy applies to all contracting and Procurement activities at Council and is binding upon Councillors, Council officers and temporary employees, contractors and consultants while engaged by Council.
+This policy applies to all contracting and procurement activities at Council and is binding upon Councillors, Council officers and temporary employees, contractors and consultants while engaged by Council.